 Distance education has been a defining feature of Deakin since its inception.
 Championed by Deakin’s first Vice-Chancellor, Fred Jevons, Deakin developed an international reputation as a creative and innovate distance education provider.
 Read more about the early days of distance education at Deakin.

-Distance education was enthusiastically championed by Deakin’s first Vice-Chancellor, Fred Jevons who – before taking up his role at Deakin – spent five months scouring Britain for the most innovative ideas and found them all at the Open University.
+Distance education was enthusiastically championed by Deakin’s first Vice-Chancellor, Fred Jevons.
+Before taking up his role at Deakin Jevons spent five months scouring Britain for the most innovative ideas.
+He found them all at the Open University.
 Sir Walter Perry of Walton, Vice-Chancellor of United Kingdom’s Open University, contributed to the planning and operation of Deakin and its distance education programs.
 Sir Walter Perry jointly received Deakin’s first honorary degree in May 1981.

 Deakin University welcomed its first off-campus students in 1978, with 1250 enrolments.
 Around 300 came from the Geelong region, with the rest split between Melbourne and the rest of Victoria.
-Off-campus studies suited people from all walks of life but were especially popular with country women – many with families – as well as those who were mature age, working or from rural regions.
+Off-campus studies suited people from all walks of life.
+They were especially popular with country women – many with families – as well as those who were mature age, working or from rural regions.

 Two models dominated Deakin's approach to distance education in the early years:

 the Humanities model – with weekend schools enabling students to meet and mingle, and small numbers of tutors travelling the state.

 the Social Sciences model, using teaching staff with the support from Library, Student Services and other administrative staff.

 Both models involved teaching in study centres or ad hoc locations.

 In 1980 Deakin opened a study centre in Flinders Street, Melbourne.
 Further 'access centres' were successfully trialled throughout 1983 and 1984.
 They provided off-campus students with study materials and viewing rooms for videos, cassettes and slides.